rachelesmee/website/foss4gukguidelines.md

 The codesprint should ideally be free to attendees, whether or not they attend the rest of the conference, and you should be able to find a sponsor who will cover the cost of catering and room hire.

+#### Ticketing

+OSGeo:UK has an account with [EventBrite](https://www.eventbrite.co.uk/), which should be used for selling tickets.
+While other sites may be cheaper, the OSGeo:UK committee need to retain over all control over this year on year.
+The password for logging in can be provided on request.
+Be aware of fees before deciding on prices!

 #### Free Tickets

 It’s OK to give free tickets to Keynote Speakers and members of the Local Organising Committee (if their employers are unwilling or unable to fund them).